rebots-online/r2-ditu/README.md

 We'll be adding these features as drop-in plugins for the npm package in the future.

-### New: AI Assistant for Brainstorming
+### AI Assistant for Brainstorming

-Excalidraw now includes an AI Assistant to help you brainstorm ideas, generate diagrams from text, and get suggestions for your drawings.
+R2 Ditu includes an AI Assistant to help you brainstorm ideas, generate diagrams from text, and get suggestions for your drawings.
 Access it via the "AI Assistant" option in the main menu.
 This feature allows you to:

 -   **Generate diagrams:** Describe what you want to draw, and the AI will attempt to create it.
 -   **Get suggestions:** Select elements on your canvas and ask the AI for improvements or related ideas.